 Tom began working as a sled dog race trail vet in 1994.
 Since then, he has worked at various sled dog races in the Midwest including the UP200 and Midnight Run, Tahquamenon Country Sled Dog Race, CopperDog 150, The IronLine Sled Dog Race, Seney 300, John Beargrease Sled Dog Marathon, Great Trails Sled Dog Race, and the G-M Classic.
 Tom is the co-owner of the Thompson Veterinary Clinic in Manistique, MI where he is a mixed-animal practitioner.
 He is Certified in Veterinary Spinal Manipulative Therapy and is an instructor at the Healing Oasis Wellness Center.
 He shares his home with beloved wife, 4 children, and animals too numerous to list.
 Tom looks forward to working with the canine athletes that will be competing in the UP200 and Midnight Run.

-Dr Jeanie Wilcox is a ’94 graduate of Michigan State University.
+Dr. Jeanie Wilcox, DVM is a ’94 graduate of Michigan State University.
 She has a practice in Gwinn, MI.
-She has been involved in the UP sled dog races as a vet since 1995…she really likes the green parka!
-Her interests beyond vet work include her biking, beading, horses, bird hunting with her spectacular dogs and wilderness trips to canoe and camp with her husband, Burt and appropriate critters when allowed.
+She has been involved in the UP sled dog races as a vet since 1995 and is excited to be involved in the UP200/Midnight Run races again this year…she really likes the green parka!
+She tries to follow Dr Tom around to the various races like the Tahquamenon, IronLine, Beargrease and these races.
+Her interests beyond vet work include biking, beading, horses, bird hunting with her spectacular dogs, and wilderness trips to canoe and camp with her husband, Burt and appropriate critter kids when allowed.